prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 ## Hooray!

-Finally, welcome to the Adobe XD, a vector-based user experience design tool for mobile and web apps.
-XD supports rapid wireframing and interactive click-through visual prototypes.
+Finally, welcome to Adobe XD (Xd), a vector-based user experience design tool for mobile and web apps.
+Xd supports rapid wireframing and interactive click-through visual prototypes.
 UI/UX designers use Adobe XD to seamlessly iterate and share interactive visual prototypes with team members and reviewers across devices and platforms.

 - [*Adobe XD User Guide*](https://helpx.adobe.com/ca/xd/user-guide.html) contains all reference material
-- [*What's new in Adobe XD*](https://helpx.adobe.com/ca/xd/help/whats-new.html) section will help us keep up with the UI changes from Adobe XD monthly update releases.
+- [*What's new in Adobe XD*](https://helpx.adobe.com/ca/xd/help/whats-new.html) section will help us keep up with the UI changes from Adobe XD monthly updates.

 ### WHAT IS ADOBE XD?